-Mr. Walls stated perhaps the Celebration model is to plant densely on the banks of the ponds.
-Just by looking at the pictures, it appears their density is much greater than ours is, and I realize some of it happens over time.
+Mr. Walls stated perhaps this is a Celebration model to plant density on the banks of the ponds just for everyone's pictures is much greater than ours is, and I realize it happens over time.
 I do not know if that has allowed them to go to the hand removal of algae or if they have always done that.
 It is different than what we are doing.
 One picture shows they are putting carp in the water.